CoSMoMVPA/CoSMoMVPA/doc/source/ex_rsa_tutorial.rst

 Pearson correlation between two flattened upper triangle DSMs using the :ref:`cosmo_corr` function.
 For the next exercise, stack flattened DSMs vertically into a single matrix starting with all of the EV DSMs from every subject then all of the VT DSM.
-You should have a 10x15 matrix.
-Then add the v1 model and the behavioral DSMs to make it a 12x15 matrix.
+You should have an 16x15 matrix.
+Then add the v1 model and the behavioral DSMs to make it a 18x15 matrix.
 Now compute the cross-correlation matrix using :ref:`cosmo_corr`.
 Visualize the cross-correlation matrix with **imagesc**.
 Try this with demeaning and without demeaning to compare the results.
 Finally, use matlabs **boxplot** function to view the distributions of